-EZNE is a type of service for renewables that is commonly referred to as instantaneous net-billing.
+E\ZNE is a type of service for renewables that is commonly referred to as instantaneous net-billing.
 Rather than crediting generation toward the utility energy rate for an entire month in monthly net-metering arrangements, generation is only credited at the utility energy rate when generation aligns with consumption at a given time.
-This leads to less generation being credited at the higher utility energy rate and more generation being credited at the bigher utility energy rate and more generation being credited as being met with renewables and leads to a lower financial return than monthly net-metering arrangements.
+This leads to less generation being credited at the higher utility energy rate and more generation being credited at the lower avoided cost rate.
+This typically leads to less of the customer's loads being accounted as being met with renewables and leads to a lower financial return than monthly net-metering arrangements.

-Similar to ENET, the generator capacity 1-MW limit and parallel interconnection requirements would be roadblocks for implementing the EZNE at any of the candidate sites.
+Similar to E\NET, the generator capacity 1-MW limit and parallel interconnection requirements would be roadblocks for implementing the E\ZNE at any of the candidate sites.